arbaouimehdi/stylelint-rules/CODING-GUIDELINES.md

 Micro apps must base their local variables on the global variables primarily.
 You may add your own specific variables as required if no global variable is available.

-For portability, your component should declare it's own set of variables inside it's own settings partial, inside the settings folder.
+For portability, your component should declare its own set of variables inside its own settings partial, inside the settings folder.

 If your variable is scoped to your component, it should be namespaced as such following component naming conventions.